 Effective May 16, 2018, we entered into a loan and security agreement pursuant to which the Lenders agreed to provide us a \$50.0 million term loan facility.
 Covenants in the loan and security agreement limit our ability to pay dividends or make other distributions.
-For additional information refer to "Note 6.
-Borrowings" in the notes to our unaudited interim condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10 Q.
+For additional information refer to "NOTE 5.
+BORROWINGS" in the notes to our unaudited condensed financial statements in Part I, Item 1, Condensed Financial Statements, of this Quarterly Report on Form 10 Q.